 Beginner · Specialization · 3 - 6 Months

 Advancing your career in project management can open up opportunities to take on senior roles, earn a higher salary, and see innovative projects through to completion.
-According to the US Bureau of Labor Statistics, project manager employment is expected to increase 6 percent by 2032, which is faster than average.* To prepare for your next role, consider building high-impact skills like leading teams, working with the latest technologies, using different project management methodologies, and communicating effectively with stakeholders.
-You can also earn project management credentials to deepen your expertise and stand out during your job search.
-Learn more about Coursera and discover additional resources for expanding your project management knowledge:
+Consider building high-impact skills like leading teams, working with the latest technologies, using different project management methodologies, and communicating effectively with stakeholders.
+Explore the following resources as you advance your project management career:

 Generally, yes.
 Program managers oversee programs, which can consist of many simultaneous projects.
 However, project managers with years of experience may have more senior titles than program managers, and program managers are not always the direct manager of the project manager.
 It should be noted that organizations may also use program and project manager interchangeably.